What is going on with Southwest Airlines?

 Southwest has blamed air traffic control issues and bad weather for the “operational challenges” that resulted in the weekend cancellations.

-Southwest issued a statement to NewsNation on Monday morning, saying that while the flight schedule was “closer to normal,” they were still navigating new weather and the repercussions of the weekend flight disruptions.
+Southwest issued a statement to NewsNation on Monday afternoon, saying that while the flight schedule was “closer to normal,” they were still navigating new weather issues and the repercussions of the weekend flight disruptions.

-“We have a closer to normal operation today, navigating some new weather across our system.
-The weekend challenges were not a result of Employee demonstrations.
-To recap the weekend cancellations, the bad weather and ATC issues in Florida, a large operation for us, on Friday night created significant flight disruptions throughout our network and we spent the weekend working to recover from the high number of displaced Crews and aircraft.
-Although we have some new weather in parts of our system, today’s operation has vastly improved from the weekend, with a much smaller number of cancellations linked to our weekend recovery efforts.
-We appreciate our Customer and Employee patience as we worked to reset our schedule.SOUTHWEST STATEMENT
+Southwest Airlines extends a tremendous apology to our Customers and Employees for the flight cancellations and delays which occurred over the weekend and on Monday.

+On Friday evening, the airline ended the day with numerous cancellations, primarily created by weather and other external constraints, which left aircraft and Crews out of pre-planned positions to operate our schedule on Saturday.
+Unfortunately, the out-of-place aircraft and continued strain on our Crew resources created additional cancelations across our point-to-point network that cascaded throughout the weekend and into Monday.

 What is the Federal Aviation Administration saying?